angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 # Requests and responses

-Making sure your application issues the proper requests is important, but mostly your unit tests will make sure you app knows how to deal with actual server responses.
-When unit testing you are testing the various layers of your application, and the goal here is not to test the server, we reserve that for integration testing.
-The goal is to exhaustively test that your component can deal with a representative list of scenarios, for example with an empty response, with one record, with many records, a server or network error.
-Not only is writing unit tests faster than in browser debugging with the "save, reload browser, click here and their" cycle, especially if you use tools like wallaby.js or do focused testing (by using `fit` or `fdescribe` instead of `it` and `describe`).
+Making sure your application issues the proper requests is important, but mostly your unit tests will make sure your app knows how to deal with actual server responses.
+When unit testing you are testing the various layers of your application, and the goal here is not to "test" the server, we reserve that for integration testing.
+The goal is to exhaustively test that your component can deal with a representative list of scenarios, for example, a spec that returns an empty response, a response with one record, another with many records, a server or network error.
+Not only is writing unit tests is faster than in-browser debugging with the usual "save, reload the browser, click here and there" cycle, particularly if you use tools like wallaby.js or do focused testing (by using `fit` or `fdescribe` instead of `it` and `describe`).

- An easy way to get the JSON for a server responses is to use Postman, Curl, or the Chrome console to just copy the JSON a specific server request returns, then use that response in your test.
-For smaller payload it's also easy to just create the JSON inline in your test.
-You can easily turn JSON saved from a real call into a Typescript file, or use the JSON directly in your spec if the payload is not too large.
-You can also use a fixture loader to use JSON into your specs but I haven't tried a fixture load out in an Angular 2+ project yet and I wrote some rather large test suites.
-I mostly have a fixture folder with many file like `get_policy.json.ts` that declares a constant with the payload.
-You may also want to have integration tests that tests parts of your application against a real server, but this is outside the scope of this article.
+An easy way to get the JSON for a server response is to use Postman, Curl, or the Chrome console to copy the JSON  returned by a specific request, then use that response in your test.
+You can turn JSON into a Typescript file, or use the JSON directly in your spec if the payload is not too large.
+You can also use a fixture loader to use JSON (I haven't tried a fixture loader in an Angular 2+ project yet, only in AngularJS ones so far.
+I mostly have a fixture folder with many files named something like `get_policy.json.ts` that declare a constant with the payload.
+You may also want to have integration tests that verify parts of your application against a real server, but this is outside the scope of this article.

 One aspect to consider when writing test is to test actual code and not just the framework.
-For example in a service spec if you return a response to an `http.get` call that does not transform the response in any way, then you really didn't test anything else than the response your provided, which would be pointless.
-If on the other hand your service does additional transformation, then you test has value and allows you to ensure that your code works properly.
-For component testing that use services I see many developers mock the service call, however this can be tricky and requires to know how the service is implemented, I find it as efficient to simply `flush` the expected response using our mock backend (`HttpTestingController`) and ensure that the component behaves as expected.
+For example, in a service spec, if you return a response to an `http.get` request that does not transform the response in any way, then you didn't test anything other than the response you provided in the first place, which would be pointless.
+If on the other hand, your service does data transformation, then your test has value and allows to ensure that your code works properly.
+For component testing that involve services, I see many developers mock the service calls.
+I find it as efficient to simply `flush` the expected response using our mock backend (`HttpTestingController`) and ensure that the component behaves as expected.

- Now lets look at a few examples.
+ Now let's look at a few examples.

 # Flushing a response

-So when calling `expectOne` or `match` our mock backend returns an instance of `TestRequest` that has the following methods
+So when calling `expectOne` or `match`, our mock backend returns an instance of `TestRequest` that has the following methods

 * flush
 * error
 * event

-These method allow to emulate a variety of results.
-In the example below we return an array of blog posts to the `getAll()` method and ensure that the expected length was returned but most importantly that our date transformation code works.
+These methods allow emulating a variety of results.
+In the example below,  the call to `getAll()` returns an array of blog posts and we ensure that the expected length was returned and most importantly that our date transformation code works.

 ```TypeScript
       const response = [{